 If you like coconut, you could also add shavings of dried coconut.
 Just be aware that some dried fruits such as mango and cranberries do contain added sugars, so use them in moderation.

-It takes minutes to make the granola mixture, as you simply have to stir all the ingredients together.
+It takes minutes to make the healthy granola mixture, as you simply have to stir all the ingredients together.

 Add the applesauce, oil, honey and cinnamon to a large bowl and stir to combine.